kgitthoene/grav-plugin-shortcode-external-caller/README.md

 Your decision.

-The working directory is the Root directory of your Grav instance.
+The working directory is the root directory of your Grav instance.
 This in mind, you may use all kinds of path (absolute, relative).

 ### Path and argument substitutions